3 ways to help protect yourself against financial abuseFinances

 - Hire another set of eyes.
 When considering who will manage your finances in the future, don’t limit it to just one person.
 In addition to the relative who has offered to step in, Winston recommends hiring a CPA or attorney to serve as a fiduciary.
 "It’s always good to have another set of eyes to watch and pick up on something that’s happening," he says.
 Make sure this person plays a role any time the power of attorney is changed too.
 It will keep that power out of the hands of someone whose goals do not include your financial protection.

 - Keep a hand in what’s going on.
 Even if you’re going to turn over the financial reins to someone else later in life and have another set of eyes in place, try to review bank and credit card statements yourself as well, if you can.
-Unexplained large withdrawals, frequent transfers between accounts, or ATM withdrawals could be signs that abuse is happening, says the National Committee for the Prevention of Elder Abuse (NCPEA).
-A caregiver who is scamming may also express excessive interest in the amount of money being spent by you.
-The NCPEA also recommends being wary of someone, like a relative with whom you’ve had no close relationship in the past, who suddenly becomes very friendly with you right at the time you need help.
+Unexplained large withdrawals, frequent transfers between accounts, or ATM withdrawals could be signs that abuse is happening, says the U.S. Department of Justice.
+A caregiver who is trying to commit financial abuse may also express excessive interest in the amount of money being spent by you.
+The U.S. Department of Justice also recommends being wary of someone, like a relative with whom you’ve had no close relationship in the past, who suddenly becomes very friendly with you right at the time you need help or tries to claim to your property or possessions.

-By having a plan in place with someone you trust, you avoid being taken advantage of by a relative who sees you as an easy target.
-Not only should you have a CPA or attorney to serve as a fiduciary, you should also let your financial planner know about your situation to help make sure your plans stay on track and check in with you regularly in case plans should change.
+By having a plan in place with someone you trust, you help avoid being taken advantage of by anyone who sees you as an easy target.
+Not only should you have a CPA or attorney to serve as a fiduciary, you should also let your financial professional know about your situation to help make sure your plans stay on track and check in with you regularly in case things change.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions to help make your retirement dreams a reality.